xrdocs/ncs5500/_tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts.md

 process the actual packet.
 - 11) The CPU runs the software processes that decapsulate the packet and deliver them to the correct stack.

-Note: Modular systems will have 2 RP's.
-For fixed platforms there will be only 1 RP {: .notice--info}
+Note: Modular systems will have 2 Route Processors (RP).
+For fixed platforms there will be only 1 Route Processor (RP).
+{: .notice--info}

 **Sample result of a LPTS entry**